 Step 7: The information is used in sustainable planning with better prioritized decisions about for example which aquatic species to protect, and in building green / blue infrastructure.

-An initial plan was to download global indicators showing water temperature, ice cover and if possible indicators regarding the stratification produced with a hydrological model.
-After discussion with the client, Jönköping County, it got clear that it is of value to deliver impact indicators that could be verified with local observations.
-Global indicators would not be possible to verify with observations.
+The agile approach held in the SWICCA project gave good prerequisites for usable results.
+As an example, an initial plan was to download global indicators showing water temperature, ice cover and if possible indicators regarding the stratification produced with a hydrological model.
+After discussion with the client, Jönköping County, it got clear that these global indicators would be impossible to verify with local observations.
 Instead specific, by client chosen lakes was chosen to be investigated with a local lake model.
 To drive the lake model, global indicators was used.

-With the new strategy it was very easy and clear to download indicators since the SWICCA demonstrator both displayed metadata as well as information and tutorials regarding climate indicators.
+With the new method it was very easy and clear to download indicators.
+The SWICCA demonstrator both display metadata as well as information and tutorials regarding climate indicators.

 Multiple results from other projects – a possible problem?

 Similar indicators as produced in this project (lake temperature, ice coverage) will be produced for another lake in Jönköping County.
 In that project fewer GCMs and RCMs will be used.
-Also only two RCPs will be used instead of three as in SWICCA.
+Also only two RCPs will be used instead of three (RCP 2.6, RCP 4.5 and RCP 8.5) as in SWICCA.
 To communicate the different input data and possibly different results for the two projects will be very important.

 Many freshwater ecosystems are under strong pressure.
 We rely on them for supply of drinking water, irrigation, biodiversity, food production, and for electricity production.
 The economic and intrinsic value of keeping the aquatic ecosystems in good status and preventing extinction of species is difficult to measure.
 The cost of an ecological collapse and loss of all ecosystem services, resulting from lack of adaptation is incalculable.